EU AI Act: Frequently Asked Questions Answered

 - Authorised representatives of providers established outside the EU.

-The key principle is territorial reach: if the AI system's output is used within the EU, or if the system is placed on the EU market, the regulation applies, even if the provider is headquartered in San Francisco, Singapore, or anywhere else outside Europe.
+It comes down to one idea: territorial reach.
+If your system's output is used inside the EU, or the system is placed on the EU market, the regulation applies.
+It does not matter whether you are headquartered in San Francisco, Singapore, or anywhere else outside Europe.

-There are limited exemptions for AI systems used exclusively for military or defence purposes, for purely personal non-professional activities, and for research and development activities before the system is placed on the market.
+A few things sit outside the net.
+There are limited exemptions for AI used exclusively for military or defence purposes, for purely personal non-professional activities, and for research and development work before a system is placed on the market.

 2. What Is High-Risk AI Under the EU AI Act?